Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/quickstart/mandates-and-recurring-payments.md

 This sections deals with the various ways in which you can save a payment method and how to use them in recurring payments
 {% endhint %}

-Hyperswitch supports the following ways of saving a payment method used in a successful payment:
+Superstream supports the following ways of saving a payment method used in a successful payment:

 1. Saving for future customer on-session payments (COF-CIT)
 2. Saving for future customer off-session payments (MIT)